JetBrains-Research/TestSpark/README.md

 ## Contribution
 <!-- How to contribute to the plugin -->
 The plugin is Open-Source and  publicly hosted on github.
 Anyone can look into the code and suggest changes.
-You can find the plugin page [here](https://github.com/JetBrains-Research/TestSpark).
+You can find the plugin page [here](https://github.com/JetBrains-Research/TestSpark).\
+In addition, learn more about the structure of the plugin [here](https://github.com/JetBrains-Research/TestSpark/blob/development/CONTRIBUTING.md).

 ## Licence
 <!-- Which licence does the plugin have -->